xpulvi/cpb/README.md

 # cpb
-catalogue people bible
+catalogue people book

 this project is open surce

 ### Description
-It serves to help people who are beginning to read the Bible, to take notes on characters and their events, and events described in the Bible.
+It serves to help people who are beginning to read the Bible or book, to take notes on characters and their events, and events described in the Bible.

 And like a more structured notepad.